harshalx/orchestrated-challenge/README.md

 ## Scale the infra up or down

 * This is easy with Terraform.
-* Update the desired_capacity variable in terraform/variables.tf file to the # of instances you wany the prod infra to scale.
+* Update the desired_capacity variable in terraform/variables.tf file to the # of instances you want the prod infra to scale.
+* Ensure that the # is between the min and max instances defined for the ASG.
+If you need to go beyond that, modify the min max variables and then the desired_capacity variable.
-* Either Run scripts/build_infra.sh <training/production> or better yet follow this procedure ** cd terraform
+* Either Run scripts/build_infra.sh <training/production> or better yet follow this procedure
+  * cd terraform
-** terraform plan -state=production.state
+  * terraform plan -state=production.state
-** Ensure that the change in instances is being picked up.
+  * Ensure that the change in instances is being picked up.
-** Run terraform apply -state=production.state
+  * Run terraform apply -state=production.state